micpst/minisearch/README.md

 ## ✅ Features

 - [x] Full-text indexing of multiple fields in a document
-- [x] Boolean queries with AND, OR operators between subqueries
 - [x] Exact phrase search
 - [x] Document ranking based on BM25
 - [x] Vector similarity search for semantic search